 Commerce is an international subject, so it makes sense to study it as an international student.
 There are many benefits to studying abroad in Ireland, including:

 Ireland is an English speaking country, so it is a great place to develop your English language skills alongside your business skills.
 In addition to this, if you are looking to work in an international environment after you graduate, the fluency in English you’ll gain will also help to enhance your job applications in a competitive graduate employment market.

 UCD, based in the capital city of Dublin, offers a Bachelor of Commerce (BComm) degree which is triple accredited.
-There are only around 100 schools in the world which hold this prestigious title, with accreditations from AACSB (US), EQUIS (Europe) and AMBA (UK).
+There are 118 institutions (MBA Today 2023) in the world which hold this prestigious title, with accreditations from AACSB (US), EQUIS (Europe) and AMBA (UK).

 Alongside your Bachelors of Commerce degree, you’ll be able to gain valuable careers experience thanks to UCD’s Careers Network – which has industry links to companies all around the world, including those based in Dublin.